LuiseRauer/MicrobIEM/README.md

 Download and install RStudio, an integrated development environment (IDE) for R, from the [RStudio website](https://rstudio.com/products/rstudio/download/).

 #### Install Shiny
-Once R and RStudio are properly installed, open RStudio and type or copy the following command in the console:
+Once you have installed R and RStudio, open RStudio and type or copy the following command in the console:
 ``` r
 install.packages("shiny")
 ```